Skip to content

 Note

 By default, only users with "Can manage JDBC database drivers" permission can add, update, or remove JDBC drivers.
-Only users with "Can manage connectors" permission can add connections.
 See Roles and permissions for details on permissions.

 Database connectivity workflow

-By default, users can create, modify (depending on their role, and share data connections (see below for definitions of the terminology used in this section).
+By default, users can create, modify (depending on their role), and share data connections.
 You can also create data sources.

 DataRobot's database connectivity workflow, described below, has two fundamental components.
 First, the administrator uploads JDBC drivers and configures database connections for those drivers.
 Then, users can import data into DataRobot for project creation and predictions, as follows: